esonn/ferret/README.md

 - quick loading and comparison of documents, up to computer's memory capacity
 - display of _all_ document comparisons, ranked by a similarity score
-- detailed display of _individual_ document comparisons, highlighting any text in common with the group or uniquely with compared document
+- detailed display of _individual_ document comparisons, highlighting any text in common with the group or template material, or uniquely with compared document
 - save result table and comparisons to pdf or xml formats, for printing or further analysis.
 - display of unique trigrams per document/group
 - template material, whose contents can be excluded from analysis